mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Module 5: Relative abundance
 (there is information of unread maps to be clarrified)
 ## 5.a Calculation of relative abundance of Prokaryotic Metagenome-Assembled Genomes and construction of relative abundance table
-For calculation of relative abundance and construction of relative abundance table for the Prokaryotic Metagenome-Assembled Genomes Representatives.
+For calculation of relative abundance and construction of relative abundance table for the Prokaryotic Metagenome-Assembled Genomes Representatives, the user can run:
 ```
 mudoger 5.a -i ~/path/to/representative_bins/folder -l ~/path/to/libraries/folder -o ~/path/to/output/folder
 ```